ot-raypeters/easy-bff/README.md

 # EasyBff

-Makes it easy to create bff apis.

-## Life cycle events
+A silly framework for functions as a service in node + express.js.

-## Roadmap
+## Feature roadmap

 ### Now

 - [x] should be able to create express router from repo
 - [x] should automatically create logs and metrics for every request
 - [x] should alias `index.js` to be an empty path
-- [ ] should be able to download repo with git and install dependencies with npm
+- [x] should be able to hot swap apis without restarting the server
+- [ ] provide configurable http service to middleware

 ### Later

 - [ ] canary release individual endpoints
-- [ ] provide configurable http service to middleware
-- [ ] should be able to hot swap apis without restarting the server
 - [ ] should check for new versions of the app periodically
+- [ ] should be able to download repo with git and install dependencies with npm

 ## Testing